sornwill/weatherdata/README.md

 # - DESCRIPTION
     This site will allow you to search for a city and obtain weather information such as:
-    Temperature, git Humidity, Wind Speed, UV Index, and the information for the next 5 days.
+    Temperature, Humidity, Wind Speed, UV Index, and the information for the next 5 days.
 Cities previously searched will be stored and render again upon refresh.

 # - LINK